-I was fully expecting a handmade christmas Pinterest fail, but these worked really well.
+I was fully expecting a handmade christmas disaster, but these worked really well.
 The white and cranberry coloured pinecones smell of gingerbread, and the turquoise ones smell of cinnamon.
 How Christmassy is that?

 If you’re worried about candle wax ending up in a waxy greasy mess in the bottom of your fireplace – my Dad has always started his fires using the old ends of candles, and swears it’s never been a problem.
 Maybe put them on some kindling, and then more kindling around them first.

 Depending on how many colours or scents you want to do, I’d set aside a morning, put the music on, have a big mug of tea, and enjoy.
 There is waiting time for the wax to cool, so you can carry on with anything else you need, or want, to do too.

 - PineCones – I wanted to make a lot, so I bought a 1Kg bag of (x50) Pine Cones from Amazon.

 - Soy Wax Flakes (a 1 kilo bag should do at least 15 pinecones).

 - Candle Fragrance Oil e.g. cinnamon, gingerbread, orange, clove etc